trinity-bytes/trinity-bytes/README.md

 ---

-### 🎶 Beyond Code & Engineering 📸

-When I'm not coding, I'm exploring other passions that fuel my creativity.
-As a member of my university's **polyphonic choir** and a **guitar enthusiast** (jazz & bossa nova), music brings discipline and joy to my life. **Photography** is another passion—each shot is a crafted memory that reminds me of life's endless possibilities.

----

 <!-- markdownlint-disable MD033 -->
 <div align="center">
 Thanks for visiting my profile!
 Ready to collaborate on the next big project?
 Let's connect! 🚀